marcelgross90/HttpHero/README.md

 # HttpHero
 A lightweight, asynchronous, Http Library which simplifies android HTTP Communication.

-You it caches the GET-Requests to save some network traffic.
+It caches the GET-Requests to save some network traffic.

 ### Include into your Project (AndroidStudio)